-The Miami Antique Toy Show once again featured dealers from around the country (this year, including Wisconsin, lllinois, Michigan, New York, Ohio, Pennsylvania and Massachusetts)and the globe (from Canada, Mexico, Argentina, and Germany), who headed south to offer their thousands of terrific treasures - a lot of them museum quality- to hundreds of collectors and buyers from all over Florida and the southern US.
-Since toys are considered 'antique' ifthey are 25 years old (check out the Wikipedia link in the Web news, below), then anything manufactured in 1989 or earlier was welcomed at the 2014 Show.
-Atari and Intellivision video gamescan now took their rightful place on our dealers' tables, and so did most anything Pee Wee Herman-related, as well as everything from the first Star Wars trilogy (NH, ESB, ROTJ).
-As for the venue, it will be the last time we use that particular hotel.
-If there is a 2015 Show (provided we can find the right location) it will be held on February 10th (see left) - and we'll let you know more, as soon as we have that information.
+The new, larger and longer (depending on your perspective!) table configuration proved to be a hit with vendors and fans alike: dealers are signing up on a regular basis (most recently, this week) and many signed up and pre-paid for 2016 during the 2015 Show.
+Once again all 2016 Miami Antique Toy Show tables will be a full 8' (eight feet) in length.
+More room for our dealers to display, in other words, and of course you'll find that the Miami Antique Toy Show will again feature those dealers from around the country (this year, including Wisconsin, lllinois, Michigan, New York, Ohio, Pennsylvania and Massachusetts)and the globe (this year, from Italy, Canada, Mexico, Argentina, and Germany), who'll be heading south (well, north, from Mexico and Argentina) to offer their thousands of terrific treasures - a lot of them museum quality- to hundreds of collectors and buyers from all over Florida and the southern US.
+Remember that since toys are considered 'antique' if they are 25 years old (check out the Wikipedia link in the Web news, below), then anything manufactured in 1991 or earlier will be welcomed.
+Atari and Intellivision video games can take their rightful place on our dealers' tables, and so will most anything Pee Wee Herman-related, as well as everything from the first Star Wars trilogy (NH, ESB, ROTJ).

-General admission to the Miami Antique Toy Show was just six bucks (under twelves got in for four bucks, and fives and under were free), and many contacted us in advance by calling 305 446 4488 or sent an e-mail to email@example.com for a promotional postcard/discount coupon or two.
-Many just printed their card right from this page.
-The show started right at 10 a.m. and continued to 4 p.m. (although some dealers got antsy and started packing up after three: shame on them).
-All the dealers, however, started setting up at about 7a.m. and early 'Floor Rights' passes were available then for twenty-five bucks, allowing diehard collectors access to the dealers' goods from 7 a.m. to 10 a.m.
-'Early birds' or not, the show was thebest chance to get a dose of toy reality and see, touch, talk about, argue (go for it!) and haggle over antique toys, dolls and collectibles anywhere in the southern US in 2014.
+General admission to the 2016 Miami Antique Toy Show will still be seven bucks (under twelves get in for five bucks, and fives and under are free), but either print out the card, above, or contact us in advance by sending an e-mail to email@example.com for a five dollar promotional postcard/discount coupon or two.
+The show starts at 10 a.m. and continues to 4 p.m. (although some dealers may get antsy and start packing up after three: shame on them).
+All the dealers, however, will begin setting up at about 7a.m., and early 'Floor Rights' passes are available then for fifty bucks, allowing all you diehard collectors access to the dealers' goods from 7 a.m. to 10 a.m.
+Whether you're an 'Early Bird' or not, the show will be the best chance to get a dose of toy reality and see, touch, talk about, argue (go for it!) and haggle over antique toys, dolls and collectibles anywhere in the southern US in 2016.

 (Before you continue reading this page: for maximum visual enjoyment of the site, adjust your browser window so that either the 'Toy Show' banner at the top, or this very line, is centered left-to-right, and 'just' fits your browser window.)